We All Kill Time - But Rarely on Purpose

 Waiting isn’t the enemy.

-Automatic behavior is.
+Automatic behaviour is.

 The next time you feel the urge to kill time, pause for half a second.